rynehx/Bravaudio/README.md

 ![playlist]
 [playlist]: https://s3-us-west-1.amazonaws.com/bravaudio/readme/bravaudio+-+playlist.png

 For playlists that are owned by the user, an edit and delete button is available.
-Users can edit the order that the tracks are store in the playlist, delete existing tracks, and edit the title and description.
+Users can edit the order that the tracks are store in the playlist (by a draggable interface), delete existing tracks, and edit the title and description.

 ![edittrack]
 [edittrack]: https://s3-us-west-1.amazonaws.com/bravaudio/readme/bravaudio+-+edit+playlist.png

 ###Likes

+A user's likes is persisted on the user's page.

 ![user_likes]
 [user_likes]: https://s3-us-west-1.amazonaws.com/bravaudio/readme/bravaudio+-+userlikes.png

+User's who liked a track/playlists is persisted on that item's page.

 ![track_likes]
 [track_likes]: https://s3-us-west-1.amazonaws.com/bravaudio/readme/bravaudio+-+track+likes.png

 ###Collections

+Bravaudio features a collection page to display all the user's activities.
+The page includes all the user's tracks, playlist and likes.

 ![collection]
 [collection]: https://s3-us-west-1.amazonaws.com/bravaudio/readme/bravaudio+-+collection.png

 ###Users

 ![users]
 [users]: https://s3-us-west-1.amazonaws.com/bravaudio/readme/bravaudio+-+user.png

 ###Search